itskreisler/pkgs/packages/try-catch/README.md

-# Try Catch - A simple try-catch wrapper for async functions
+# Try Catch

-A simple try-catch wrapper for async functions.
+A simple try-catch wrapper for functions and async functions.

 ## Usage